mmalc/iDAAS/README.md

  <a href="https://github.com/RedHat-Healthcare/iDAAS-DataHub-API/" target="_blank">iDAAS API</a>: APIs built from the data tier within iDAAS Data Hub.

 # Other Contributions within Source
-Within each component of the platform we wanted to try and ensure to help developers and provide common implementation direction as we get feedback and continue to expand the iDAAS platforms footprint across SIs (Systems Integrators) and organizations.
+Within each component of the platform the Red Hat Healthcare team wanted to try and ensure to help developers and provide common implementation direction as we get feedback and continue to expand the iDAAS platforms footprint across SIs (Systems Integrators) and organizations.

 The following common directories can be fond in every solution as materials are available: